PoGoSonic/PogoMap/README.md

 * Serial Line Editor sed: http://gnuwin32.sourceforge.net/packages/sed.htm, manual: linux man pages (online)
 * CSVfix by Neil Butterworth: https://bitbucket.org/neilb/csvfix/downloads/
 * OSMCoverer by MzHub: https://github.com/MzHub/osmcoverer, download: https://github.com/MzHub/osmcoverer/releases
+  Check osmcoverer -h for available commands.
+  -excludecellfeatures will exclude S2 cells from the geojson.
+This will help the most with the file size.
+  -skipmarkerless will remove parks that have no gyms -skipfeatureless will remove gyms that are not in parks

 ## Other resources
 * Show S2 cells on a map: https://s2.sidewalklabs.com/regioncoverer